Pine Mountain (Qld)

 Employment conditions in Pine Mountain rank among the top 10% of areas assessed nationally

-Conversely, professional & technical services show lower representation at 5.1% versus the regional average of 8.9%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, employment increased by 3.9% while labour force increased by 3.3%, causing the unemployment rate to fall by 0.7 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
-State-level data to 25-Nov shows Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 suggest growth rates differ significantly between industry sectors.
-Applying these projections to Pine Mountain's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Over the year to September 2025, employment increased by 3.6% and labour force by 2.9%, reducing unemployment by 0.6 percentage points.
+In contrast, Greater Brisbane had employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
+National employment forecasts from Jobs and Skills Australia, issued May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pine Mountain's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment